apache/arrow/docs/source/format/CDataInterface/PyCapsuleInterface.rst

 (:meth:`__arrow_c_device_array__`, and :meth:`__arrow_c_device_stream__`).

-For CPU-only producers, it is allowed to either implement only the standard protocol methods, or either implement both the standard and device-aware methods.
+For CPU-only producers, it is allowed to either implement only the standard CPU-only protocol methods, or either implement both the CPU-only and device-aware methods.
 The absence of the device version methods implies CPU-only data.
 For CPU-only consumers, it is encouraged to be able to consume both versions of the protocol.